-Avoid any area two inches around your navel.
+- Avoid any area two inches around your navel or CGM sensor.

 - With experience, you will find areas that not only provide better absorption, but are more comfortable.
 Keep in mind, using the same area may cause scarring or lumps, which will affect insulin absorption.

 - Establish a rotation schedule that best fits your needs.

 - When changing your infusion set, always use clean technique to avoid an infection.

 - Wash your hands, use antiseptic wipes or infusion site preparation products, and keep the area clean to avoid contamination.